pypa/packaging.python.org/source/contribute.rst

       `some ref`_ -> `TRANSLATED TEXT HERE`_

-  | Right: Translate the following text with your own language and add reference to the
+  | Right: Translate the following text with your own language and add the original reference:
-    original language:

   .. code-block::